Dogs That Cannot Touch Each Other: Reception of the museum's removal of the video

-The Guggenheim's communication about the artwork's context was criticized for its vagueness, particularly as the exhibition aimed to showcase less-known Chinese conceptual art in the United States.
+The Guggenheim's communication about the artwork's context was criticised for its vagueness, particularly as the exhibition aimed to showcase less-known Chinese conceptual art in the United States.
 The controversy highlighted broader issues about how museums navigate and present challenging material in the contemporary socio-political landscape.
-Several artists criticized the Guggenheim for withdrawing the controversial artworks, expressing worries about potential threats to artistic expression and free speech.
+Several artists criticised the Guggenheim for withdrawing the controversial artworks, expressing worries about potential threats to artistic expression and free speech.
 In a CNN opinion piece, art critic J.J.
-Charlesworth observed that the Guggenheim's invocation of freedom of expression appeared feeble at best and noted that critics of the exhibition displayed little regard for the principle of free speech, with few showing enthusiasm to support the museum's defense.
+Charlesworth observed that the Guggenheim's invocation of freedom of expression appeared feeble at best and noted that critics of the exhibition displayed little regard for the principle of free speech, with few showing enthusiasm to support the museum's defence.
 He highlighted that freedom of expression became negotiable when it challenges the values cherished by protestors.
 Chinese conceptual artist and activist Ai Weiwei, frequently subject to Chinese government censorship, expressed his viewpoint by stating "when an art institution cannot exercise its right for freedom of speech, that is tragic for a modern society."
 He also noted that pressuring museums to remove certain works "shows a narrow understanding about not only animal rights but also human rights."

 Writing for ARTnews, Ben Davis argues that the criticism of the video, which he refers to as a "historical document of an event that took place 14 years ago," should be viewed in the context of a broader historical and cultural perspective.
 While acknowledging the potential repugnance of the treatment of animals in the video, Davis contends that "the treatment of animals in it is representative of an actual, pronounced strand of Chinese artistic practice, one that was historically important and needs to be understood."
-He introduces scholar Meiling Cheng's perspective, emphasizing the caution needed when applying Euro-American values to China due to radical socioeconomic differences.
+He introduces scholar Meiling Cheng's perspective, emphasising the caution needed when applying Euro-American values to China due to radical socioeconomic differences.
 Davis highlights the evolving attitudes towards animal welfare in China, particularly in urban areas, and places the controversial artwork within the significant rural-to-urban transformations during the exhibition's time frame, noting the cultural shifts that influenced recent Chinese art's focus on animal-based work.